 CFM & MPH

-When compared, the Husqvarna 570BTS demonstrates a CFM of 768, surpassing the 631 CFM of the Husqvarna 560BTS, establishing it as the more powerful tool for swiftly clearing leaves from your yard.
+• Comparatively, the Husqvarna 570BTS boasts a CFM of 768, surpassing the 631 CFM of the Husqvarna 560BTS, positioning it as the more effective choice for clearing leaves in a shorter amount of time.

 Engine specs

-• Engine: These two products feature engine displacements that are virtually the same, implying that their fuel consumption per stroke and overall performance should be closely matched.
-Both of these leaf blowers are equipped with 2-cycle engines, meaning they require an oil/fuel mix for operation.
+• These two products feature engine displacements that are virtually the same, implying that their fuel consumption per stroke and overall performance should be closely matched.
+With 2-stroke engines, both leaf blowers mandate an oil/fuel mix as part of their operation.

 Other features